felixlopz/hubrise-test-task/content/apps/smood/en/send-orders.md

 ## Discounts and Charges

-Smood provides information about discounts and delivery charges, if present, including the ref code that you specify in the **Settings** page of your Smood back office.
+Smood provides information about discounts and delivery charges, if present, including the ref codes defined in the [Configuration page](/apps/smood/configuration).

 ## Payments

-Smood sends to HubRise the payment amount and the payment ref code that you specify in the **Settings** page of your Smood back office.
+Smood sends to HubRise the payment amount and the payment ref code defined in the [Configuration page](/apps/smood/configuration#payments).
-Smood supports only online payments.

 ## Collection Code